 This e-board features 240 mm, 10″ pneumatic tires with a double wishbone suspension.
 This is an independent suspension design pretty much like what cars use.
 This kind of suspension allows for perfect fine-tuning of the system as well as wheel motion optimization.
 Ever floated on a cloud?
 Me neither, but that’s what it feels when you’re standing on a suspension like that!

 One disadvantage of having such a suspension system is that it drives production costs up.
 Small wonder that the Baja G4X sells at that price.

 The Baja Board G4X uses 4 powerful brushless electric motors.
 Each motor drives one wheel, giving the thing an insane amount of torque for hill climbing.
 The board also features powerful belt-drive brakes.
-And the rear wheels offer regenerative breaking.
+And the rear wheels offer regenerative braking.
 Now, a regenerative braking mechanism slows the board down while charging the battery.

-A 180-190 lbs rider can reach a max speed of 30 mph, and that’s pretty fast.
+A 180-190 lb rider can reach a max speed of 30 mph, and that’s pretty fast.
 And the best part?
 The board feels surprisingly stable even at 25+ mph.
 And when it comes to acceleration, BajaBoard claims that this e-board accelerates to about 30 mph in just 3 seconds!

 Well, I’ve not yet skated on this board.
 I’m mainly relying on anecdotal evidence from friends and other places online and research.
 But rest assured I’ve done adequate research.
 I’d never recommend this board or any other for that matter unless I was convinced it’s a decent buy.